Matfynd

 Challenge

-Stick to a grocery budget.
+Stick to a weekly grocery budget

-Waste less food by tracking pantry items.
+Waste less food

 Research

-User Group
+User Research

 Key Findings